Barristers in Hong Kong

 The Hong Kong Bar Association (HKBA) is responsible for issuing annual practising certificate to barristers.
 Unless a barrister has subscribed for the compulsory insurance and holds a valid practising certificate, he cannot practise in Hong Kong as a barrister.

 All barristers in Hong Kong are subject to the Code of Conduct issued by the HKBA (“Bar Code”).
 The Bar Code sets out the main principles governing the duties and conduct of barristers.
 If a barrister acts in breach of the Bar Code, the Bar Council may refer the matter to the Barristers Disciplinary Tribunal, which is an independent body comprising members appointed by the Chief Justice.
 If the Barristers Disciplinary Tribunal finds that a barrister is guilty of a disciplinary offence, it has power to impose different forms of punishment which include fine, suspension and striking off.

-As we all known, the rule of law is one of the key factors that contribute to Hong Kong’s success.
-Apart from providing quality services to clients, Hong Kong barristers owe a duty to the society and should contribute their expertise for upholding the rule of law.
+As we all know, the rule of law is one of the key factors that contribute to Hong Kong’s success.
+Apart from providing quality services to clients, Hong Kong barristers owe a duty to society and should contribute their expertise towards upholding the rule of law.